ethereumdegen/degen-auth/README.md

 4. This user can now use this authentication token for your other api requests .
 These can require than the authentication token be given to prove that the user has, in the recent past, proven that they know the private key for that public address.

+#### Code Example

+import {AuthTools} from 'degen-auth'

+ let degenAuthInterface = await AuthTools.initializeDatabase()

+await AuthTools.upsertNewChallengeForAccount(degenAuthInterface,publicAddress, serviceName)

+ // personal sign challenge in metamask

+ await AuthTools.generateAuthenticatedSession(degenAuthInterface,publicAddress, signature)

+//give the authtoken to the user so they store it in their LocalStorage to use for authenticated API requests